-Washington, DC The Senate approves Jefferson’s request for $2500 to fund the expedition.
-Also, the American Board of Agriculture organizes and includes Lewis as a members representing the District of Columbia.
+In Washington City, the Senate approves President Jefferson’s request for $2500 to fund the expedition.
+Also, the American Board of Agriculture organizes with Lewis as a member representing the District of Columbia.

 Expedition Funded